N129BZ/chartmaker/README.md

 ```
 ### Additional information
-The charts are downloaded from the FAA digital raster chart repository.
-VfrSectionalChartMaker uses a JSON file with the list of charts to be downloaded.
-You can change that list to include as many or as few area charts as you want.
-The list includes 37 area chart names which covers the continental USA.
-The only "gotcha" here is that the area names must exactly match the FAA's spelling, including dashes or underscores, without the ".zip" extension.
-The processing will normalize the resultant graphic files with underscores in place of dashes or spaces.
-As of today, 10-11-2021, the official chart release is for 10-07-2021.
-You can view that list at: https://aeronav.faa.gov/visual/10-07-2021/sectional-files
+The charts are downloaded from the FAA VFR digital raster chart repository by processing a list of chartnames in **chartlist.json.** You can edit this file to include as many or as few area charts as you want.
+The default list includes all 51 area chart names, covering the continental USA, Alaska, and Hawaii. **The chartnames on the list do not include the ".zip" extension and they must exactly match the FAA's spelling, including any spaces, dashes or underscores.** The downloading process will normalize the resultant graphic filenames with underscores in place of dashes or spaces.

+As of October 1, 2021, the official chart release is for **10-07-2021.**  You can view that FAA list at: https://aeronav.faa.gov/visual/10-07-2021/sectional-files.
+The file **chartdates.json** file is also included and contains the 56-day cycle of official publishing dates for FAA VFR raster charts, going out to year 2044.
 ```
 {
     "charturl": "https://aeronav.faa.gov/visual/<chartdate>/sectional-files/<chartname>.zip",